Financial Aid Overaward Policy

 Following federal and state regulations and institutional policy, the Office of Student Financial Aid and Scholarships will resolve the overaward in a way that is most favorable to the student.

-To alleviate an overaward, the Office of Student Financial Aid and Scholarships will determine whether the student has increased costs that were not anticipated when the student was previously awarded.
-Following this step, if the student’s total aid still exceeds his or her COA or Financial Need, loans will be canceled or reduced and returned to the lender if not already disbursed.
+To avert or alleviate an overaward, the Office of Student Financial Aid and Scholarships will determine whether the student has increased costs that were not anticipated when the student was previously awarded.
+Following this step, if the student’s total aid still exceeds his or her COA or Financial Need, loans will be canceled or reduced and returned to the lender.
 Following this step, if there is still an overaward and the student is employed under the Federal Work-Study Program, the student will be requested to stop working.
 If after loans and Federal Work-study have been adjusted and an overaward still remains, grants and scholarships or other forms of gift aid will be canceled or reduced.

 The order in which aid funds are adjusted or reduced to resolve an overaward is as follows: